jxlarrea/kiosk-satellite/docs/esphome.md

   image: ""
 ```

-An ESPHome device can call it directly:
+Another ESPHome device can also call this action directly:

 ```yaml
 binary_sensor: